Skip to content

 \[f_j = \frac{1}{N} \sum_{i=1}^{N} \frac{\exp(p_i * \psi_j)}{\sum_{j'=1}^{M} \exp(p_i * \psi_{j'})}\]

-Mechanism: Given a high-resolution image \(I\), a local crop \(I'\) is sampled randomly.
-Features \(p = e(I)\) and \(\hat{q} = e(I')\) are extracted independently.
+Obtaining supervision signals is costly.
+Instead of computing expensive full-image high-resolution features, AnyUp takes a high-resolution image \(I\), randomly crops a local area \(I'\), and computes \(p = e(I)\) and \(\hat{q} = e(I')\).
 After upsampling \(p\), the loss is computed only in the region corresponding to \(I'\) against \(\hat{q}\).
-This strategy is more effective than JAFAR's low-resolution full-image training and more lightweight than LoftUp's segmentation-mask-based training.
+Since \(\hat{q}\) is extracted directly from the small cropped image, it serves as a natural high-quality reference.
+This is more aligned with true high-resolution distributions than JAFAR's low-resolution training and lighter than LoftUp's reliance on segmentation masks.

 Loss & Training

-The primary loss is a cosine-MSE composite with consistency regularization:
+The primary loss is a combination of cosine-MSE loss and consistency regularization:

 \[L_{\text{cos-mse}}(q', \hat{q}) = 1 - \cos(q', \hat{q}) + L^2(q', \hat{q})\]